Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Cambridge, accounting for 54.75% of the city's housing units.
 Other types of housing that are prevalent in Cambridge include duplexes, homes converted to apartments or other small apartment buildings ( 29.76%), single-family detached homes ( 9.14%), and a few row houses and other attached homes ( 6.18%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 Cambridge is dominated by renter-occupied one, two, or no bedrooms apartments.
 69.36% of Cambridge's dwellings are rentals.